sibirbil/marsopt/docs/source/getting_started.md

 ## 2. Basic Concepts

-We reserve this section to introduce the main constructs in `marsopt`.
+In this section, we will introduce the key components of `marsopt`.
+It is worth mentioning that our Python objects are named similarly to those found in the popular `optuna` package, making it easier for users to navigate and understand the structure.

 ### The **Study** Class